 How does the government help to address market failure in the case of club goods?
 Regulations.
 The CRTC – the Canadian Radio-television and Telecommunications Commission regulates prices to ensure that consumers are not paying “too much” for such services.
-You can visit their website to learn more about how the regulate prices.
+You can visit the website to learn more about how prices are regulated.

 A word of caution, public provision and public-type goods are two different things.

-Some examples are national parks (while there is a fee, it is relatively low), national defense, lighthouses, public parks, and highways (but not toll roads).
+Some examples are national parks (while there is a fee, it is relatively low), national defence, lighthouses, public parks, and highways (but not toll roads).

 That leaves common goods, for which there is often market failure.
 What is the cost of over-harvesting fish?
 Tuna, to be specific.
 Think of the last time you ordered a tuna sandwich at Subway, or made one yourself, or ate sushi.
 What was the cost?
 While it might not have been the Bluefin tuna, other tuna species are also in decline, and I’m betting the price didn’t reflect scarcity.